pupilfirst/wd101-scripts/Basic Introduction to HTML & CSS/CSS and styling structure.md

+# Enhancing Web Design with CSS:

-In the past few lessons, you've learned what HTML is and how it is used to mark up documents.
-But those documents looked very basic in web browsers, didn't it?
-Headings look larger than regular text, paragraphs break onto a new line and have space between them.
-Links are coloured and underlined to distinguish them from the rest of the text, etc.
+In our recent lessons, you've gained an understanding of what HTML is and how it's used to structure documents.
+However, you may have noticed that the documents we created looked quite basic when viewed in web browsers.
+Headings appeared larger than regular text, paragraphs had spacing and line breaks, and links were colored and underlined to stand out.

+## Unleashing Creative Possibilities:

-The web would be a boring place if all websites looked like that.
-Using CSS, you can control exactly how HTML elements will look in the browser.
-Let's learn more about it.
+The web would indeed be a boring place if all websites adhered to this basic appearance.
+This is where Cascading Style Sheets (CSS) come into play.
+With CSS, you have the power to finely control how HTML elements are presented in the browser, allowing for creativity and customization.

-> Note: Always open VSCode from your terminal by using `code .`.
+## Exploring CSS:

+In the upcoming lessons, we'll delve deeper into the world of CSS.
+You'll learn how to style HTML elements, apply colors, adjust layouts, and create visually appealing web pages.
+CSS empowers web developers and designers to transform the look and feel of web content, making each website unique and engaging.